Julius Wolf

 Julius Wolf (born 26 January 1993) is a German professional basketball player for Nürnberg Falcons of the ProA.

 Early life

 Julius Wolf was born in Bruchsal.

 He has played basketball since he was five years old.

-Player profile

-Julius Wolf is considered a quiet, introverted type.

-On the basketball court, he is strong at rebounding, plays intelligently, has a good shot, but sometimes lacks athleticism.

 Professional career

 Since the 2023–24 season, he has been with the Nürnberg Falcons.

 Personal

 Julius Wolf's parents were both memorable basketball players.
 His father Horst Wolf was a 2.09-meter-tall center, who played in the Basketball Bundesliga and also for the national team.
 His mother Inken was also a Bundesliga and national player.
 Further, Julius’ sister Ronja plays basketball as well.